curl/everything-curl/libcurl/ws/concept.md

 set `CURLOPT_CONNECT_ONLY` to the value `2L` and let libcurl do a transfer that only sets up the connection to the server and then is considered complete.
-After that *connect-only* transfer, the application can use `curl_ws_recv()` and `curl_ws_send()` to receive and send websocket data over the connection.
+After that *connect-only* transfer, the application can use `curl_ws_recv()` and `curl_ws_send()` to receive and send WebSocket data over the connection.

 ## Upgrade or die

-Doing a transfer with a `ws://` or `wss://` URL implies that libcurl makes a succesful upgrade to the websocket protocol; libcurl returns error otherwise.
+Doing a transfer with a `ws://` or `wss://` URL implies that libcurl makes a successful upgrade to the WebSocket protocol; libcurl returns error otherwise.
-A HTTP 200 response code which for example is considered fine in a normal HTTP transfer is therefor considered an error when asking for a websocket transfer.
+A HTTP 200 response code which for example is considered fine in a normal HTTP transfer is therefor considered an error when asking for a WebSocket transfer.

 ## Automatic `PONG`